malikalbeik/Carv-Coding-Challenge/README.md

 4. Serve the http functions through a centralized function instead of one function for each endpoint
 5. More tests: while I have lots of tests there are somethings that i wasn't able to test with the time provided.
 Things like pubsub triggers.
 6. Add a way to know who bought which ticket without querying the purchases (or add an index for the purchases based on the ticket/event id.)
+7. Better load testing script.
+Not a lot of time was left for the load testing script so had to write a small one.
+It can definitely be improved

 ## Getting Started